lenasterg/ls-wp-ccsearch/readme.txt

 == Description ==

-Easy search and use CC-licensed images for WP helps you search millions of free photos using the Creative Commons Catalog API (https://api.creativecommons.engineering/#tag/image) then insert the original image into content or set as featured image very quickly.
+Easy search and use CC-licensed images for WP helps you search millions of free photos using the [Creative Commons Catalog API](https://api.creativecommons.engineering/#tag/image) then insert the original image into content or set as featured image very quickly.
 It allows the user to filter the provider source.
-The plugin is inspired and based on the https://ccsearch.creativecommons.org/ and it wouldnt't be possible without the Creative Commons Catalog API https://api.creativecommons.engineering/
+The plugin is inspired and based on the [CCSearch] (https://ccsearch.creativecommons.org/) and it wouldnt't be possible without the  [Creative Commons Catalog API](https://api.creativecommons.engineering)

 After the plugin's activation, you can see the "Image with CC License"  button above the editor and as option into the "Add Media" pop-up window.
 By pressing it  you can search using Latin characters for an image, browse the returned images, preview an image and its license and adjust the image settings: